Please help us provide crucial support for the Upper Valley families who need it most.

 Join our Social Networks

-Families Learning Together is a research-based parenting and life skills program designed to help young mothers address barriers to self-sufficiency so they are better able to care for themselves and their children.
+Families Learning Together is a research-based parenting and life skills program designed to help young mothers and fathers address barriers to self-sufficiency so they are better able to care for themselves and their children.
 The program provides young parents with a host of supports to help them reach their goals.
 These supports include:

 In November, 2012, The Family Place was approved by the Vermont Board of Education as an Other Educational Program.
 This means participants enrolled in classes here can earn credit toward their high school diploma from partnering area high schools.

 In 2015, Families Learning Together achieved re-accreditation by the Agency of Education and in June, graduated its largest class yet.
 At a ceremony featuring guest speaker Mary Childers, author of Welfare Brat: A Memoir, four young women were honored for their completion of the program.

 We use rolling admission, allowing participants to join the program throughout the year.

 This year, the program will start on August 31, 2015 and continue (with Holiday break) until June 17th, 2016.
 Families Learning Together takes place 9:00 a.m. – 3:30 p.m.
 Tuesday, Wednesday & Thursday and 9:00 a.m. – 2:30 p.m on Friday.
 It includes a nutritious lunch, daycare for infants and toddlers, as well as transportation.
 Attending Families Learning Together will provide 20 hours of countable activity for participants enrolled in the Vermont Reach Up program.

 Most of the Families Learning Together participants have financial hardships and many of them have been victims of trauma.
 All of them are working to create better futures for themselves and their children.

 For more information about this program, please call Helene at 802.649.3268 or 800.639.0039.